clojure/core.typed/README.md

 - `resolve-{sym,ns}` are now dynamic variables that are implemented for each platform.
 - `run-passes` only supports a single pass
 - `uniquify-locals` is a default pass that is compatible with `:unanalyzed` nodes
-- Gilardi scenario should be handled manually (e.g., see `{pre,post}-gilardi}` functions in core.typed.checker.jvm, might be moved here)
+- Gilardi scenario can be (carefully) managed (see `clojure.core.typed.analyzer.jvm.gilardi-test` for a type system example)

 ## License